 Hold times for contractions can vary from 2-3 seconds up to 5-10 seconds, although long holds may mean the clients will cool down in the pool environment.

-Further variation on including pelvic floor exercises with movements such as pelvic circles and figure eight exercises.
+Further variation includes pelvic floor exercises with movements such as pelvic circles and figure eight exercises.

 Land verses Water

-The effect of buoyancy decreases the gravitational forces acting through the pelvis and therefore a decrease in the pressure on the pelvic floor with exercise compared with similar exercise on land.
-In fact buoyancy does not simply affect the force of the internal organs on the pelvic floor, but also in fact ‘floats’ the internal organs, so even jumping and jogging exercises that would normally be not recommended for land based activities are still appropriate in the water.
+The effect of buoyancy decreases the gravitational forces acting through the pelvis and therefore a decrease in the pressure on the pelvic floor with exercise compared with similar exercises on land.
+Buoyancy does not simply affect the force of the internal organs on the pelvic floor, but also in fact ‘floats’ the internal organs, so even jumping and jogging exercises that would normally be not recommended for land-based activities are still appropriate in the water.
 This is of particular benefit for clients who are pregnant or obese.
 There is a precaution here – this depends on how jogging is performed.